The-Marcy-Lab-School/marcy-curriculum-docs/environment-setup/postgres-setup.md

 5. Now, you'll have to initialize your database.
 Click the Initialize button on the right-hand side.
 The Postgres app should now say **Running**
 6. To let us use Postgres CLI commands, open up a terminal window and run this command `sudo mkdir -p /etc/paths.d && echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp`
+     * If you're not able to run this command, skip down to the TablePlus setup steps.
 1. Restart your terminal
 2. In your terminal, type in `createdb example`.
 You should not get an error after the command runs.
 Now let's see it in action!
-1. In order to access your Postgres databases, you'll need a user account (called a "role").
+3. In order to access your Postgres databases, you'll need a user account (called a "role").
 By default, the installation process creates a user called `postgres` which you can use.
-9. Now, connect to the Postgres service as the `postgres` user and open the `psql` shell by running the command: `psql -U postgres`
+4. Now, connect to the Postgres service as the `postgres` user and open the `psql` shell by running the command: `psql -U postgres`
-10. Once you have successfully entered the `psql` shell, you will see your command line change to look like this: `postgres=#`
+5. Once you have successfully entered the `psql` shell, you will see your command line change to look like this: `postgres=#`
-11. Now we'll add a password for the `postgres` user.
+6. Now we'll add a password for the `postgres` user.
 Run the command: `ALTER USER postgres WITH ENCRYPTED PASSWORD 'your password';`.

     > Replace the password with something short and memorable (e.g. `'123'` is fine).
 NOTE: Keep the quotation marks around your password and the semicolon!

+{% endtab %}

+{% endtabs %}

-Next, let's play around with Postgres!
+Now, let's play around with Postgres!

 ## Interacting with Databases